imrefazekas/connect-rest/README.md

 If you have 100 services defined, then 100 rest api you will have automatically.
 Nice.

+## Domain support
+connect-rest adds support for domain-based error handling.
+To the options object you can pass a domain too:

+	var createDomain = require('domain').create;
+	...
+	var superDomain = createDomain();
+	...
+	var restDomain = createDomain();
+	superDomain.add( restDomain );
+	var options = {
+		apiKeys: [ '849b7648-14b8-4154-9ef2-8d1dc4c2b7e9' ],
+		discoverPath: 'discover',
+		protoPath: 'proto',
+		logger: 'connect-rest',
+		domain: restDomain
+	};

+By passing the restDomain object, connect-rest will assign req and rest object to that domain and in any occurring error, it will be sent to the caller with HTTP status code 500.

 ## Server - extracted from the tests

 	var connect = require('connect');